 This is not a large expense but still is an expense.
 If the donor semen is sourced from a good and professional semen bank, it costs a little more than getting semen from a common person.
 The professional bank would have done a lot of tests and quarantines to ensure quality and safety.

 If the couple requires a surrogate mother, then the cost of the whole program increases drastically, as surrogate mothers and the process of surrogacy is expensive.

 In many hospitals, diagnostic hysteroscopy is mandatorily done to ensure there are no surprises in the uterine and pelvic areas.
 This procedure will give the clinician clarity on what to expect during pick up and transfer.
 It will also help the doctor plan the treatment better.

 If there is some unwanted growth or anatomical abnormalities, they can be addressed before starting the cycle.
 If needed, the doctor may also ask for an operative hysteroscopy to resolve any identified issues.

 In some cases, a diagnostic or operative laparoscopy may be advised if there are cysts, fibroids, polyps or some other anomaly to be resolved.
 This is an expensive treatment, but not everybody will need this.

-When all these factors are considered in whole, one will begin to understand why specialised IVF centers with high success rates are slightly more expensive.
+When all these factors are considered as a whole, one will begin to understand why specialised IVF centres with high success rates are slightly more expensive.
 But the results are high and one has to consider the time and effort a woman has to go through for an IVF.
-When you go with a good IVF center, you can rest assured that only the best treatment and protocols are used.
+When you go with a good IVF centre, you can rest assured that only the best treatment and protocols are used.